jagheterfredrik/meb-preheat/README.md

 ![IMG_6314](https://github.com/user-attachments/assets/5db893a3-dfbd-468c-a423-8d09f005f737)
 ![IMG_6316](https://github.com/user-attachments/assets/7fa45861-95a9-4cbc-8cf9-8b60646e177c)

 Triggering the heater from the CAN-EV bus works, it outputs max 5kW but throttles power to keep the heater output at 40C.
-"Dynamic limit for charging in amepere" stops increasing at battery minimum of 21C, seems to peak at 150kW.
+"Dynamic limit for charging in amepere" stops increasing at battery minimum of 21C, peaks at 149.9kW (for my Wuxi battery).
+BMS 0% seems to correlate with 307.2V (3.2V / cell), fully charged (BMS 95.6%) is 394.75V (4.12V per cell), indicating a top buffer of 4.4% and max voltage of 4.3V.
+Rapidgating seems to happen at battery max temp of 40.5C.

 At 48% SoC (charing limit in A @ battery min temp C)
  - 382 @ 16.75